Royal Guards (Polish–Lithuanian Commonwealth)

+The Royal Guards, also known as the Royal Foot Guards (Gwardia Piesza Koronna), were the royal guard units of the military of the Polish–Lithuanian Commonwealth, which existed from 1569 to 1795.
+Charged with the protection of Poland-Lithuania's royal family, they formed either part of the Polish Crown Army or the Grand Ducal Lithuanian Army, and fought in numerous conflicts Poland-Lithuania participated in during the early modern period.
+All Royal Guards units ceased to exist after Poland-Lithuania was dissolved in 1795 as a result of the Third Partition of Poland.

 Background

 The earliest mentioned document or decree referring to the Royal Guards of Poland dates back to the reign of King John II Casimir.
 In 1650, the newly established regiment under the command of foreign mercenaries and military commanders was entirely incorporated into the regular, main forces of the Crown over which the monarch or ruler was personally responsible and accountable for.
 The guards served at the royal courts of Michał Korybut Wiśniowiecki (reigned as Michael I), John III Sobieski, Augustus II the Strong, Augustus III and the last king of Poland Stanisław II Augustus.
 The first commander-in-chief of the modern regiment was Field Marshal Jakub Henryk Fleming, who held this post between 1717 and 1732.

 Guard was in service directly to the King and was paid out of the Treasury of the Polish–Lithuanian Commonwealth.
 Following a reform and the re-organization carried out in 1710, other small units directly serving for the monarch were either incorporated into the Royal Foot Guard regiment or broken down into reserves.
 This act was a punishment for siding with King Stanisław I Leszczyński during a war with Augustus II the Strong.